christi4n/minikube-jenkins/README.md

 kubectl exec --namespace=jenkins --stdin --tty jenkins-655f99d864-mxxd4 -- /bin/bash
 ```

 To start Minikube and mount folders, see below.
 My Minikube cluster is running under Linux.
 If you are using Virtualbox with minikube, /Users for Mac or /hosthome for Linux are automatically mounted.
 In my case, I run a Minikube cluster under Linux.
+You also have to set the environnement variable for Docker so Minikube can access it from inside.

 ```
 minikube start --memory=8096 --driver=virtualbox --kubernetes-version=v1.20.0 --mount=true --mount-string="/hosthome/christian/Work/Projets/kubernetes/Volumes/jenkins_home:/data/jenkins_home/"

+eval $(minikube docker-env)
 ```

 This command should be launched only once.
 The next time, just use "minikube start".